cbitter78/What-I-am-Learning/books/decisive_how_to_make_better_choices_in_life_and_work.md

 > Why a process?
 Because understanding our shortcomings is not enough to fix them.

 > "We may spend 95% of our time going straight, but it’s the turns that determine where we end up." ~ Roy Baumeister

+> Organizations seem to be using the same decision process as a hormone-crazed teenager.

+> What if we started every decision by asking some simple questions: What are we giving up by making this choice?
+What else could we do with the same time and money?

+> One rule of thumb is to keep searching for options until you fall in love at least twice.

+> WHEN LIFE OFFERS US a “this or that” choice, we should have the gall to ask whether the right answer might be “both.”

+Heath, Chip; Heath, Dan.
+Decisive (p.
+76).
+Crown.
+Kindle Edition.

+Heath, Chip; Heath, Dan.
+Decisive (p.
+66).
+Crown.
+Kindle Edition.

+Heath, Chip; Heath, Dan.
+Decisive (p.
+54).
+Crown.
+Kindle Edition.

 Heath, Chip; Heath, Dan.
 Decisive (p.
 35).
 Crown.
 Kindle Edition.